novemberdobby/autoProperties/README.md

 Click "Test on previous builds" to check which builds would qualify to have parameters set (this example is the character '3' in %build.number%):
 ![test_previous](/images/test_previous.png)

+For the 'By trigger type' setting, the trigger type name is listed in the rightmost column.

 ## Build chains / Dependencies
 When builds are triggered indirectly as part of a dependency chain, they are treated as being triggered in the same way that the "responsible" build was.
 Use the test functionality to be sure of what will happen in these cases.